 1. Open Control Panel> Programs → click on "Turn Windows features on or off" → in the dialog box that opens, tick "Windows Subsystem for Linux"

 2. Click "OK" and wait until the installation of the "Windows Subsystem for Linux" feature is completed.
 Click "Restart now" at the end of the process.

-3. After restarting the computer, we open Microsoft Store from Start Menu and we are looking for "Linux".
+3. After restarting the computer, we open the Microsoft Store from the Start Menu and search for "Linux".
 All distributions of Linux available in the application store will be displayed.

 5. Select Ubuntu, then click "Get the apps"And"Get"To start the process download Linux Ubuntu and install on Windows 10.

 6. At the end of the process, go to Start and open "Ubuntu".
 Wait until the installation process finishes and set the user / password for the new system.

 Once installed, you can use all commands and features available on Ubuntu.
 In this console / terminal, DOS commands are replaced with those on Linux.
 Both basic Linux and Ubuntu-specific ones.
 The first command that is recommended to run after installation is the update:

 You can make a shortcut to "Ubuntu" in the Taskbar or Start Menu for quick access to the operating system console.